- Oops!Something went wrong.Please try again later.

 If you believe that markets are even vaguely efficient, then over the long term you'd expect a company's share price to follow its earnings per share (EPS).
-That means EPS growth is considered a real positive by most successful long-term investors.
-We can see that in the last three years FFI Holdings grew its EPS by 13% per year.
+Therefore, there are plenty of investors who like to buy shares in companies that are growing EPS.
+FFI Holdings managed to grow EPS by 14% per year, over three years.
 That's a pretty good rate, if the company can sustain it.

 Are FFI Holdings Insiders Aligned With All Shareholders?